eicherj/risk-benchmark/README.md

 # Heurakles Benchmarks
-A simple benchmark for comparing the Heurakles Algorithm with Flash and with itself using different parameters
+Two simple benchmark for comparing the Heurakles Algorithm with Flash and with itself using different parameters